mkathiravan/Android-Notes/CoroutineBuilders.md

 #### SupervisorScope

 ---> In Kotlin Coroutines, supervisorScope is a coroutine builder function that creates a new coroutine scope with a different error-handling strategy than coroutineScope.

+---> For creating a corroutine scope with supervisorJob to manage child coroutines independently

                   runBlocking {
                       supervisorScope {